 Consider how to make your website secure

-If moving an old site to a new build website – consider our website launch list
+If moving an old site to a newly built website – consider our website launch list

-If you are considering a platform such as Wix to help build and launch your new website, we have some great articles covering Wix Marketing Apps or even the Squarespace Website platform
+If you are considering a platform like Wix to help build and launch your new website, we have some great articles covering Wix Marketing Apps or the Squarespace Website platform.

-To get the website launched – you will need content, hence read up on what you need from a website copywriter
+To get the website launched – you will need content and read up on what you need from a website copywriter.

 And one more – a list of super successful websites to help cure boredom – could you create another one of these hits?

 As long as you do, you should be able to lead your website to success after launch.
 For more information about marketing strategy elements to consider, don’t hesitate to contact us.
-We have had a range of successful launches for our own brands and hundreds for our agency clients.
-Here is a successful brand we launched that shares resources for children.
+We have had a range of successful launches for our brands and hundreds for our agency clients.